microsoftsharedsourceinitiative/Longhorn-Samples/README.md

 # Longhorn-Samples

-Renane top directories to public->internal from samples on a Windows Server 2003 Vitrual Machine.
+Renane top directories to public->internal from samples on a Windows Server 2003 Vitrual Machines.
 Do the same with Vista and 7 Samples from the DDK and SDK.